Vampiro: Wrestling Society X (2007)

 On January 26, 2007, he was featured in a pilot for a new wrestling show produced for MTV called Wrestling Society X. He competed in a 10-man Battle Royal Death match, eventually securing one of two contracts earning him a shot at the inaugural Wrestling Society X Championship against 6-Pac (Sean Waltman).
 He won the WSX Championship, on the February 6th episode, after sending Waltman into an exploding coffin with a Tombstone piledriver.

 Vampiro was involved in a what MTV claimed was a controversial angle which led to MTV canceling the fourth WSX show, due to air on Tuesday, February 20.
 In the (pre-taped) show, he was the recipient of a fireball to the face thrown by Ricky Banderas which resulted in Vampiro's head momentarily catching fire.
 The footage has since been leaked onto the internet.
 Later in his debut WSX match, Ricky Banderas defeated Vampiro to claim the WSX Championship.

 In addition to appearing as an on-screen talent, Vampiro held a backstage position as the main booker.

-Juggalo Championship Wrestling (2000, 2011–2013, 2021-2022)
+Juggalo Championship Wrestling (2000, 2011–2013, 2021-2022, 2025-2026)

 On February 23, 2011, Vampiro officially came out of retirement and returned to Juggalo Championship Wrestling as both a wrestler and a company consultant.
 He raised hopes of developing talent, taking the company international, and, more specifically, bringing it to Latin America.
 At Monster's Island, he was placed in a rivalry with giant wrestler Kongo Kong.
 Raven interfered in the match and attacked Vampiro, resulting in him losing by pinfall.
 Vampiro lost his rematch with Kong at Juggalo Championship Wrestling's first internet pay-per-view Hatchet Attacks.
 On August 14, Vampiro took on Corporal Robinson for the JCW Heavyweight Championship at Bloodymania V which Vampiro lost.
 Vampiro returned August 12, 2012, defeating Colt Cabana at Bloodymania 6.
 On August 11, 2013, Vampiro made his return at Bloodymania 7 teaming with 2 Tuff Tony defeating The Boogeyman and Kongo Kong.

+On April 17, 2026, Vampiro would have his retirement match on Strangle-Mania: Viva Las Violence at Horseshoe Las Vegas in Paradise, Nevada.
+The match would be a three way match against him, PCO and Big Vito and would be the main event for the show.